Today’s businesses involve hundreds of

 The variety of business applications available today address every conceivable challenge that a company could encounter.
 Most of these

 mobile apps are simple to use, easy to set up, offer beautiful interfaces, and require no training.
-Integration is a key component across enterprise necessary to grow and deal with operational efficiencies.
+Integration is a key component across enterprises necessary to grow and deal with operational efficiencies.
 It has been along for a long time.
 Traditional ways of connecting apps through custom development are labor-intensive, lack flexibility and just can’t keep up.
 Thus, we need an integration strategy to holistically address the growing complexity of cloud applications through automation.
 This is where iPaaS comes into play. iPaaS, or integration Platform as a Service, are platforms that standardize how applications are integrated into an organization, making it easier to automate business processes and share data across applications.

 #iPaaS in Modern IT Environments: